Sparser Johnson-Lindenstrauss Transforms: Introduction

-In our second analysis approach, we expand $Z^\ell$ to obtain a polynomial with roughly $d^{2\ell}$ terms.
-We view its monomials as being in correspondence with graphs, group monomials whose graphs are isomorphic, then do some combinatorics to make the expectation calculation feasible.
-In this approach, we assume that the random signs as well as the hashing to coordinates in the target vector are done $2\log(1/\delta)$-wise independently.
-This graph-based approach played a large role in the analysis in our previous work \cite{KN10} (which this work subsumes), and was later also used in \cite{BOR10}.
-We point out here that \Figure{pictures}(c) is somewhat simpler to implement, since there are simple constructions of $2\log(1/\delta)$-wise hash families \cite{CW79}. \Figure{pictures}(b) on the other hand requires hashing without replacement, which amounts to using random permutations.
-We thus derandomize \Figure{pictures}(b) using almost $2\log(1/\delta)$-wise independent permutation families \cite{KNR09}.
+We show that to bound $\E Z^\ell$ it suffices to bound $\E Z_r^t$ for each $r\in[k], t\in [\ell]$.
+To bound $\E Z_r^t$, we expand expand $Z_r^t$ to obtain a polynomial with roughly $d^{2t}$ terms.
+We view its monomials as being in correspondence with graphs, group monomials that map to the same graph, then do some combinatorics to make the expectation calculation feasible.
+We remark that a similar tactic of mapping monomials to graphs then carrying out combinatorial arguments is frequently used to analyze the eigenvalue spectrum of random matrices; see for example work of Wigner \cite{Wigner55}, or the work of F\"{u}redi and Koml\'{o}s \cite{FK81}.
+In our approach here, we assume that the random signs as well as the hashing to coordinates in the target vector are done $O(\log(1/\delta))$-wise independently.
+This combinatorial approach of mapping to graphs played a large role in our previous analysis of the DKS construction \cite{KN10}, as well as a later analysis of that construction in \cite{BOR10}.

+We point out here that \Figure{pictures}(c) is somewhat simpler to implement, since there are simple constructions of $O(\log(1/\delta))$-wise hash families \cite{CW79}. \Figure{pictures}(b) on the other hand requires hashing without replacement, which amounts to using random permutations and can be derandomized using almost $O(\log(1/\delta))$-wise independent permutation families \cite{KNR09} (see \Remark{derand-perm}).